 - "Students will be counted absent from class meetings missed, beginning with the first official day of classes." - "Students, whether present or absent, are responsible for all material presented or assigned for a course and will be held accountable for such materials in the determination of course grades." - "Attendance will be determined in terms of participation, as described in the course syllabus.
-Absence from 25 percent of scheduled lecture and/or laboratory meetings will be taken as evidence that a student does not intend to complete the course, and the student will be withdrawn from the course with a grade of W. The instructor may reinstate the student if satisfied that the student will resume regular attendance and will complete the course." - Weekly attendance will be monitored through participation, both by joining in-class and completing online lab work.
+Absence from 25 percent of scheduled lecture and/or laboratory meetings will be taken as evidence that a student does not intend to complete the course, and the student will be withdrawn from the course with a grade of W. The instructor may reinstate the student if satisfied that the student will resume regular attendance and will complete the course." - Weekly attendance will be monitored through participation, both by joining in-class and completing online work.
 If a student is physically absent from a classroom meeting, he or she will be counted absent for the day.
-If a student does not complete the week's lab unit to at least 70%, the student will be counted absent for a day.

-- Late work/make-up work will not be accepted.
+If a student does not submit assignments during a week of online courses, the students will be counted absent, in addition to losing credit for the assignment. - Late work/make-up work will not be accepted.
 Students must take initiative to communicate with the instructor about missed materials and must complete assigned activities to receive credit.
 Even when absent from class, students who wish to receive credit for assignments must plan ahead in order to complete their work by the due date. - In cases of emergency, the student must communicate with the instructor in a timely manner (before or immediately after the incident) in order to make arrangements.